 Here’s what you’ll need:

-2. Remove the lower leaves, leaving only the top two or three.
+2. Remove the leaves from the base, leaving only the top two or three.
 If the leaves are large, cut them in half to reduce water loss.

-3. Dip the base of the cuttings in water, then in rooting hormone to stimulate root development.
+3. Dip the base of the cuttings in water, then in plant hormone to encourage rooting.

-4. Plant the cuttings in a mixture of compost and sand or perlite.
-Insert them about 3-5 cm deep.
+4. Plant the cuttings in a mix of compost and sand or perlite.
+Insert them about 3 to 5 cm deep.

 How to take cuttings of Japanese Andromeda

-To take Pieris cuttings, choose a 10-15 cm long stem, cut it and replant it in a pot filled with substrate.
+To propagate Pieris by cuttings, choose a stem 10 to 15 cm long, cut it, and replant it in a pot filled with substrate.

-• The cuttings usually begin to form roots after 6-8 weeks.
+• The cuttings usually start forming roots after 6 to 8 weeks.
 Once the roots are sufficiently developed, transplant them into individual pots or directly into the ground.

 Cover your cuttings with a plastic cloche or place them in a mini greenhouse to maintain a humid atmosphere